-The legislation contained a significant catch however, in that it notes that the various consumer protections (such as guaranteed-issue coverage and essential health benefits mandates) would only continue to apply if premium subsidies continued to be available from the federal government, or in a similar amount from the state government.
+The legislation contained a significant catch however, in that it noted that the various consumer protections (such as guaranteed-issue coverage and essential health benefits mandates) would only continue to apply if premium subsidies continued to be available from the federal government, or in a similar amount from the state government.

 After Act 412 was enacted, Louisiana’s Attorney General, Jeff Landry, praised its passage, saying that “Louisiana has now become the country’s leader in protecting patients with pre-existing conditions.”
 While there are several states that had enacted similar legislation well before Louisiana, the great irony in Landry’s comment was that he was among the plaintiffs in the lawsuit that sought to overturn the ACA.
 Without the Texas v.
 US (California v.
 Texas) case — in which Louisiana argued that the ACA was unconstitutional — there would not have been a need for states to scramble to enact their own laws, with woefully inadequate funding, in an effort to protect people with pre-existing conditions.

 Reinsurance is a system under which insurers are compensated for high-cost claims, and the result is lower premiums for everyone in the insurance pool.
 The ACA included a federal reinsurance program, but it was temporary and only lasted through the end of 2016.
-To mitigate rising premiums and stabilize their individual insurance markets, several states have since implemented reinsurance programs, and have seen either very small premium increases or premium decreases as a result.
+To mitigate rising premiums and stabilize their individual insurance markets, several states have since implemented reinsurance programs, which have successfully suppressed overall average premiums.

 Louisiana appeared poised to implement reinsurance for 2019 as well; the concept had bipartisan support in the legislature and was also supported by Insurance Commissioner James Donelon.